angelawyman/javascript-review/1-intro.md

 ### Variables

 Variables are containers for storing data values.
 The value of a variable can change throughout the program.
 Information stored in variables, such as a username, account number, or even a personalized greeting can then be found in memory.<br/>
-Variables also allow us to label data with a descriptive name, so our code can be more easily understood.
+Variables also allow us to label our data with a descriptive name, so our code can be more easily understood.

 There are only a few things you can do with variables:

 - You can create and descriptively name your variable.
-- Store the variable's data and update it.
+- You can store the variable's data and update it.
-- Retrieve the information stored in a variable.
+- Laslty, you can retrieve the information stored in a variable.

 `var newVariable = 10;`